Image: Monsoon Residency - Kobalt Works/ Critical Path

-Adelina is the founder and director of Strange Attractor - an interdisciplinary lab that focuses on experimentation and artistic research.
-As part of a collaboration between the Museum of Applied Arts and Sciences (MAAS), Sydney Festival and Critical Path, Adelina produced Choreographic Lab_Hacking the Anthropocene (2019) engaging facilitator Rebecca Conroy and invited guests Dr Astrida Neimanis (Dept Gender and Cultural Studies, Uni Syd) and Kenneth McLeod (Research associate, UTS Business School).
+Adelina is the founder and director of Strange Attractor Lab - an interdisciplinary lab that focuses on experimentation and artistic research.
+As part of a collaboration between the Powerhouse Museum (Museum of Applied Arts and Sciences), Sydney Festival and Critical Path Choreographic Centre for Research, Adelina produced Choreographic Lab_Hacking the Anthropocene (2019) engaging facilitator and artist Bek Conroy and invited guests Dr Astrida Neimanis (Dept Gender and Cultural Studies, Uni Syd) and Kenneth McLeod (Research associate, UTS Business School).

-She recently completed her affiliation with Critical Path Choreographic Centre as Associate Artist (2017-2019) and is currently the co-director of ReadyMade Works - a centre for independent artists based in Sydney and regional NSW.
+She recently completed her affiliation with Critical Path Choreographic Centre as Associate Artist (2017-2019) and with the artist-run studio ReadyMade Works as co-director.

 Adelina has contributed to the curations of CP's programs like Interchange Festival - Political Body (2017) a weekend of international and intercultural exchange with choreographers working across and between cultures.
 Political Body deal with the body as the place of agency – creating works that discuss marginalised communities, socio-political landscapes, climate change and body politics.
 Presenting artists: Rosalind Crisp (France/Aus), Rhiannon Newton (Sydney) and Bhenji Ra (Sydney).